MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-C-The-National-Wildlife-Refuge-System/part-32-Hunting-Fishing/subpart-B-RefugeSpecific-Regulations-Hunting-Fishing/section-32.65.md

 (C) Parking for non-ambulatory anglers is available adjacent to the dock at D Pool.
 All other anglers must enter the area by foot or bicycle.

-(b) Chincoteague National Wildlife Refuge—(1) *Migratory game bird hunting.* We allow hunting of waterfowl, coot, snipe, gallinule, dove, woodcock, crow, and rail on designated areas of the refuge subject to the following conditions:
+(b) *Chincoteague National Wildlife Refuge*—(1) *Migratory game bird hunting.* We allow hunting of waterfowl, coot, snipe, gallinule, dove, woodcock, crow, and rail on designated areas of the refuge subject to the following conditions:

 (i) Hunters must obtain and possess a signed refuge hunt brochure while hunting on the refuge.